Programs for Children Enrolled

 Child is unable to rest comfortably due to continuous cough

-Diarrhea: an increased number of abnormally loose stool in the previous 24 hours (more than 2 an hour).
+Diarrhea: three or more times since admission on one day.
 Observe the child for other symptoms such as fever, abdominal pain, or vomiting.
 Child must be symptom free for 24 hours before returning to daycare.

 Eye/Nose Drainage: thick mucus or pus draining from the eyes and or nose